Remediation vs Progressive Discipline Plan. What’s the Difference?

 - Contains a paragraph stating that failure to complete the initial and ‘strike 2’ remediation assigments will result in termination of the supervisee relationship.

-It is important to mention here that there are two preemptive steps to remediation that I have convered in other blogs: a supervision contract and a process of regular evaluation.
+It is important to mention here that there are two preemptive steps to remediation that I have covered in other blogs: a supervision contract and a process of regular evaluation.